MetaBorgCube/deep-conflicts-in-the-wild/README.md

 ### Adding additional files

- To increase the size of the corpuses, copy the additional project(s) to the directory `/Disamb-experiment/test/<LangName>/<ProjectName>`.
+ To add additional files or projects, copy them to `Disamb-experiment/test/<LangName>/<ProjectName>`.
 Note that `<LanguageName>` and the file extension of the additional files should follow the variables defined in `/Disamb-Experiment/src/main/java/main/Main.java`.

 ### Including another language